 The holidays are a time to gather together and count our many blessings.
 However, for some, it could be the perfect time to take advantage of a public place of worship and inflict terror and harm on a mass scale.
 It’s important to note that no religion is exempt from a possible act of violence.
 It doesn’t matter if the facility is a church, mosque, synagogue, or temple – one venue is not safer than the other.
 All religious gatherings are potential targets, especially over the holidays when attendance is at an all-time high.

 The urgency to implement sound house of worship security is a must to protect all who gather there.
-Therefore, to create a safe holiday season, all houses of worship must invoke procedures to prevent, prepare and respond to potential acts of aggression and violence committed under their roofs.
+Therefore, to create a safe holiday season, all places of worship must invoke procedures to prevent, prepare and respond to potential acts of aggression and violence committed under their roofs.

 Since it is hard to prevent a violent act from occurring if it is unknown, the house of worship must assume it is possible and prepare.

 Houses of worship vary greatly.
 Some can be single buildings; others can include a campus of buildings that consists of both in and outdoor gathering places.
 The number of worshipers will vary as well.
 One church can have 1,000 members; another may have just 20.
 Therefore, how the house of worship prepares for potential violence must be specific to the needs of both facilities and worshipers.

 A security assessment is a good place if your organization is unsure where to start.
 Discover vulnerabilities and security recommendations specific to your organizational needs.
 From onsite security personnel to video camera placement, a security assessment helps houses of worship prepare for the worst while hoping for the best.

 A security assessment can also be used to develop an emergency action plan (EAP) to respond to emergencies, including natural disasters (e.g., fire, tornado, earthquake, flooding).